asajs/StableKeepr/README.md

 I am building StableKeepr because it is something that I want to use, and my hope is that it will be useful to others as well.
-I would love to be able to work on StableKeepr and things like it full time, but I have yet to work out a monetization strategy.
+I would love to be able to work on StableKeepr and things like it full time, but I have yet to work out how to make the project sustainable.